chargehound/chargehound-slate/source/includes/_integration.md

 }'
 ```

-> 2) As the Paypal buyer account, approve the payment using the link returned in the response above.
+> 2) As the Paypal buyer account, approve the payment using the link returned in the response from step 1.
 It is the "approve" link and should look like `https://www.sandbox.paypal.com/checkoutnow?token={{token}}`.

 > 3) Using your Paypal facilitator API key, capture the payment.